whiteSHADOW1234/FinalProject/README.md

 ## Basic Mode
 ### Include:
-+ Nice looking backgrounds (basic game scene)
++ Nice looking background (basic game scene)
-+ Two different colors paddles with white parts
++ Two paddles with different colors and white parts
 + One ping pong ball starts moving in the middle of the scene
 + Two energy bars on the top of the game window
-+ Two scores will be shown on the top of the game window
++ Scores of each side will be shown on the top of the game window
 + Player who gets two points first is the winner

 ### Description:

-There is one ball which pops up and bounce between the up and down edges of game window and paddles.
+There is one ball that pops up and bounces between the up and down edges of the game window and paddles.

-Players should move the paddles by pressing *W/S*(up/down) keys to avoid the ball touches the edge behind them.
+Players should move the paddles by pressing *W/S*(up/down) keys to avoid the ball touching the edge behind them.

 Every time the ball touches one's paddle, the energy bar of one's side will be added.

 ㊙️*If the ball hits the white parts of your paddle, your energy bar will be added some extra points*

-Player could hit the *D*(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.
+Players could hit the *D*(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.

-Try to get two points first and you will win this game, good luck.
+Try to get two points first and you will win this game, good luck:smile: